awsdocs/amazon-ecs-developer-guide/doc_source/iam-policy-structure.md

 There are various elements that make up a statement:
 + **Effect:** The *effect* can be `Allow` or `Deny`\.
 By default, IAM users don't have permission to use resources and API actions, so all requests are denied\.
 An explicit allow overrides the default\.
 An explicit deny overrides any allows\.
 + **Action**: The *action* is the specific API action for which you are granting or denying permission\.
 To learn about specifying *action*, see [Actions for Amazon ECS](#UsingWithECS_Actions)\.
 + **Resource**: The resource that's affected by the action\.
 Some Amazon ECS API actions allow you to include specific resources in your policy that can be created or modified by the action\.
-To specify a resource in the statement, you need to use its Amazon Resource Name \(ARN\)\.
+To specify a resource in the statement, use its Amazon Resource Name \(ARN\)\.
 For more information about specifying the *arn* value, see [Amazon Resource Names for Amazon ECS](#ECS_ARN_Format)\.
 For more information about which API actions support which ARNs, see [Supported Resource\-Level Permissions for Amazon ECS API Actions](ecs-supported-iam-actions-resources.md)\.
 If the API action does not support ARNs, use the \* wildcard to specify that all resources can be affected by the action\.
 + **Condition**: Conditions are optional\.
-They can be used to control when your policy will be in effect\.
+They can be used to control when your policy is in effect\.
 For more information about specifying conditions for Amazon ECS, see [Condition Keys for Amazon ECS](#amazon-ecs-keys)\.

 For more information about example IAM policy statements for Amazon ECS, see [Creating Amazon ECS IAM Policies](ECS_IAM_user_policies.md)\.